cpacker/MemGPT/README.md

 * **Join Community Events**: Stay updated with the [MemGPT event calendar](https://lu.ma/berkeley-llm-meetup) or follow our [Twitter account](https://twitter.com/MemGPT).

 ## Legal notices
-By using MemGPT and related MemGPT services (such as the MemGPT endpoint or hosted service), you agree to our [privacy policy](https://github.com/cpacker/MemGPT/tree/main/PRIVACY.md) and [terms of service](https://github.com/cpacker/MemGPT/tree/main/TERMS.md).
+By using Letta and related Letta services (such as the Letta endpoint or hosted service), you agree to our [privacy policy](https://www.letta.com/privacy-policy) and [terms of service](https://www.letta.com/terms-of-service).